VAZ-2101: VAZ-2103

 The 2103 (known in export markets as the Lada 1500) was very similar to the 2101, and had many common features with the Fiat 124 Special that was developed at the same time as the 2103, but with an external trim closer to the larger and more upmarket Fiat 125.
 It can be identified by four headlights, a squarer appearance to the front grille, and a different interior.
-Some markets also received the VAZ-2106, or Lada 1600.
+It was succeeded by the similar VAZ-2106, or Lada 1600.